Saar277/ShefaAccountsAPI/README.txt

   date: Date
 }[]

-get AccountPnl In Every Month Or Year:
+get AccountPnl In Every Month Or Year Or Day:
-route: /pNl/:accountName/:monthOrYear
+route: /pNl/:accountName/:monthOrYearOrDay
-in monthOrYear you need to write month or year return {
+in monthOrYearOrDay you need to write month or year or day return {
   date: Date,
   pNl: number